keift/peakdb/README.md

 ### Constructor

 `new Collection(options)`

+Create a collection where you can manage and host your data.

 > | Parameter | Default | Description |
 > | --- | --- | --- |
 > | options | | [Object]<br/>Collection options. |